Nonlinear spectral analysis: A local Gaussian approach: Visualisations and interpretations

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}

-In \cref{fig:dmbp_pseudo_normalised_with_rectangles}, the \textit{bandwidth-strip} at the center of the trajectory plot contains 756 observations, whereas the two other strips both contains 355 observations.
-Note that the bandwidth-strips for the tails contain the same number of observations due to the symmetry enforced by the pseudo-normalisation, and furthermore note that all time series of this particular length will end up with pseudo-normalised trajectories that (for the given combination of points $\LGp$ and bandwidth~$\bm{b}$) must have the exact same number of observations inside of their bandwidth-strips as those encountered~here.

-In order for an $h$-lagged pseudo-normalised pair \mbox{$\parenR{\widehatzz{t+h},\widehatzz{t}}$} to occur within a lag~$h$ bandwidth-square (centered at a diagonal point~$\LGp$), it is necessary that both $\widehatzz{t+h}$ and $\widehatzz{t}$ lie inside the corresponding bandwidth-strip.
-For the case \mbox{$h=1$}, shown at the bottom of \cref{fig:dmbp_pseudo_normalised_with_rectangles}, the number of points inside the three bandwidth-squares thus counts how many neighbouring pseudo-normalised observations that occurred in the respective bandwidth-strips.
-The number or observations captured in the three \mbox{$h=1$} cases are respectively 75, 359 and 66, and several comments can be based on these numbers.
-First of all, these numbers indicate that there might be an asymmetry between the lower and upper tails of the \texttt{dmbp}-data.
-Furthermore, as the bias-variance properties of the estimates $\hatlgacr[5]{\LGp}{h}$ depends on the number of points that effectively contribute during the computation, it is clear that the variance will increase for points $\LGp$ that lie farther out in the tails.
+The estimates of $\lgacr{\LGp}{1}$ are based on the 1-lagged pairs seen in the lower part of \cref{fig:dmbp_pseudo_normalised_with_rectangles}, and these and similar estimates for lags up to 200 (based on \mbox{$\bm{b}=\parenR{0.5,0.5}$}) are shown in \cref{fig:dmbp_lag}.
+An investigation of \cref{fig:dmbp_lag} shows how $\hatlgacr[5]{\LGp}{h}$ varies for the three points of interest, and there is a clear distinction between the center and the two tails.
+Note that the bias-variance balance of the estimates $\hatlgacr[5]{\LGp}{h}$ depends on the number of $h$-lagged pairs that effectively contribute during the computation, and it is thus clear that the variance will increase for points $\LGp$ that lie farther out in the tails.
 The selection of which tail-points to investigate must thus take into account the number of available observations for the lags to be included.

-An important detail with regard to the estimation of $\lgsd[5]{\LGp}{\omega}$ is the selection of the truncation level~$m$, since that value (in addition to the value of the bandwidth~$\bm{b}$) influences the bias-variance properties of the estimate $\hatlgsdM[5]{\LGp}{\omega}{m}$.
-It would be preferable if some data driven method could be used to identify an optimal range of values within which $m$ should lie, or at least have some rule of thumb that could be used during an investigation.
-An initial approach might be to apply some existing rule of thumb used for the selection of $m$ for the \mbox{$m$-truncated} estimates of the ordinary spectral density $f(\omega)$.